 - Associations: Foods you ate that re-visit a moment in time you shared with others, even TV night

 - Cultural links: As part of an event or celebration

-- Other people’s expectations: What is accepted as the norm within your family or friend circles and accepted as the norm
+- Other people’s expectations: What is accepted as the norm within your family or friend circles

 - Men and women: Being treated differently growing up

-If we briefly look at the last point, as a woman did you grow up being treated differently to your male siblings, and as a man did you have allowances made that your sisters didn’t?
+If we look at the last point, as a woman did you grow up being treated differently to your male siblings, and as a man did you have allowances made that your sisters didn’t?

 I know that happened in my family home, and I was very resentful in my teens, where decades later I learned that my brother’s perception was rather different to the one I took away, when I felt he was favoured.